|

 Open-source developers attempting to add support for Indian languages to open-source software.

 Awareness of the technical issues in Indian language computing is assumed.
-The reader wishing to refresh his or her knowledge may find tutorial sections of the Indic-Computing Handbook, and some of the questions and answers in the Indic-Computing FAQ to be of help.
+A reader wishing to refresh his or her acquaintance with these issues may find tutorial sections of the Indic-Computing Handbook, and some of the questions and answers in the Indic-Computing FAQ to be of help.

 A few statements about what the article does not cover are also in order.

 The article does not cover the benefits that a pervasive computing infrastructure brings to Indian society.
-It also does not go into the issues of the appropriateness of information technology; as with all tools, the use of information technology would be appropriate in certain contexts and inappropriate in others; the judgment call on this matter would need to be made by those involved.
+It also does not go into the issues of the appropriateness of information technology.

 We do not identify specific end-user solutions that are needed in the market today.
-Though there are many opportunities that we can see, discussing these would be outside the scope of this article.
-In this document, we sketch the broad architectural characteristics that we believe a successful solution in the Indian context will possess.
+In this document, we only sketch the characteristics that we believe a successful solution in the Indian context will possess.

 The rest of this article is structured as follows:

-In Section 2 we look at the seven core issues that need to be solved before any computing technology can succeed on a large-scale in the Indian context.
+In Section 2 we look at the seven core issues that need to be solved before large-scale deployment of computing technology can succeed in the Indian context.

 In Section 3 we analyse a few existing projects using the framework from Section 2.